Anthrobotics/anthro-docs/docs/contribution-guide.md

 # Contribution Guide

 We are actively looking for people to get involved in the Anthro project.
-You don't have to be experienced in robotics either - there's a role for everyone.
+You don't have to be experienced in robotics either - there's a role for everyone!
 See open position below, what each role entails, and how to get started.

 ## Robotics Development